+addressed?
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
 1) Remove discrimination, harassment and victimisation x 2) Promote equality of opportunity x 3) Foster good relations between protected characteristics.
+4) Not applicable the service.
+A request was placed to have the doors retained by magnets that could deactivate in the event of a fire.
 (Due regard to remove discrimination, harassment and victimisation).
 Though some patients may be required to travel further to access an Out of Hours service, existing patient transport provision and peripatetic GP home visit teams will ensure there will be no physical barriers to accessing the realigned out of hours services.
 The confirmed core out of hours services have been identified on a range of criteria including ease of access and all are delivered on sites that are fully accessible.
 Where required, patient transport will extend to transporting a carer with the patient.
-Transport will be offered to and from the out-of-hours service.
-Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 6.
+Transport will be offered to and from the out- of-hours service.
+Possible negative impact Service Evidence Provided and Additional Mitigating Action Required 6.
 How will the service change or policy development ensure it does not discriminate in the Following a service review, an information video to explain new procedures was There would be no envisaged change in the way the service communicates with people requiring access to out of hours GP care.
 Patients are required to dial 111 to be triaged through NHS24 call handlers.
 NHS 24 is

 way it hosted on the equipped to offer communication support in a

 communicates with organisation's range of community languages and BSL face

 service users and YouTube site. time support.

-time support.

 staff?
 This was

-Varia sida a a a accompanied by a GP out of hours services will continue to offer
+accompanied by a GP out of hours services will continue to offer

 Your evidence BSL signer to communication support to all patients

 should show which explain service requiring it in line with NHSGGC's Clear to All

 of the 3 parts of the changes to Deaf information policy and Interpreting Policy.

 General Duty have service users.

 been considered A communications plan was implemented in

 (tick relevant Written materials advance of the establishment of the

 boxes). were offered in appointment system.

 1) Remove other languages

 discrimination, and formats.

 harassment and

-victimisation x (Due regard to
+victimisation x (

 2) Promote equality remove

 of opportunity x discrimination,

 3) Foster good harassment and

 relations between victimisation and

 protected promote equality

 characteristics of opportunity).

 4) Not applicable

-,,
+The Dritich Ciar

 The British Sign

 Language

 (Scotland) Act 2017

 aims to raise

 awareness of

 British Sign

-l